inspec/inspec-habitat/docs/resources/habitat_package.md

 ### Using individual identifier components as a `Hash`

-This approach can make it easier to write resource tests that use InSpec inputs ot Ruby variables.
+This approach can make it easier to write resource tests that use InSpec inputs or Ruby variables.

 #### origin